 “This is much broader than OCP.
 This is part of Morocco’s effort to rebuild its friendship network in the United States — its network of contacts and influences.”Jean AbiNader

 Mosaic has its own bevvy of lobby firms: Squire Patton Boggs, Ballard Partners, Dawson & Associates and the Washington Tax & Public Policy Group.
-It also spent $730,000 on in-house lobbying in the first quarter of 2020, including on its duties case.
+It also spent $730,000 on in-house lobbying in the first half of 2020, including on its duties case.

 OCP is the world’s largest exporter of raw phosphate, with 9.9 million tons in 2019.
 The company told Reuters it could end its US exports, which amounted to $729 million last year, if duties are imposed.